camunda-community-hub/camunda-platform-7-rest-client-spring-boot/docs/user-guide/error-decoding.md

 By default, the library tries to decode HTTP codes and will throw a `RemoteProcessEngineException`.
 If the response decoding was successful, the _cause_ of the thrown `RemoteProcessEngineException` will be the instance of the exception class thrown on remote Camunda Platform 7 engine and the _reason_ of the latter exception will be the original reason from the server.
 This behavior can be changed by configuration, so that the remotely thrown exception will be thrown locally, if the decoding was successful.
-For this the property `camunda.rest.client.error-decoding.wrap-exception` has to be set to false.
+For this the property `camunda.rest.client.error-decoding.wrap-exceptions` has to be set to false.

 If anything goes wrong on HTTP error decoding, the `RemoteProcessEngineException` will contain a generic message extracted from the REST call.
 If the error decoding is deactivated, `FeignException` is wrapping any exception occurring during the remote access.